-That first dropzone was on public land--an enormous field, banded by a grass strip runway, with nothing else on the property.
-This was a second location for the club, which used to be based at a posher, paved tarmac in Mansfield, Louisiana.
-They didn't have a plane, either--so one of the club members, who worked for an aviation company, sorted them out.
+That first dropzone in Shreveport was on public land; the landing area was an enormous field banded by a grass strip runway, and there was nothing else on the property.
+This was the club’s second location; they had previously been based at a more upscale location with a paved tarmac in Mansfield, Louisiana.
+They didn’t have a plane either, so one of the club members who worked for an aviation company sorted them out.
 He would rent a Cessna airplane, bring it to the grass strip, take the door off and the seat out, and open manifest.
-Finally, after a while of scraping by, one of the members organized a Stinson Gullwing V77 for the club.
+Finally, after scraping by for a while, one of the members organized a Stinson Gullwing V77 for the club.

 Photo Right: Danny Smith (jumper on far left) exits a Boeing Constellation, “Connie” during the 1996 World Free Fall Convention in Quincy, Illinois.

-Danny's appetite for skydiving was ravenous by the time he matriculated from the active duty Air Force and moved back to his North Carolina home.
-"I had a whopping 12 jumps when I got back to Asheville," Smith laughs, "So the first question I asked when I went on to college was where I could skydive."
-As it turned out, there was nothing in the Asheville area; the closest was the Charlotte Skydivers Club.
-So--there he went, and, for the longest time, there he stayed.
+Danny’s appetite for skydiving was ravenous by the time he matriculated from the active duty Air Force and moved back to his North Carolina home.
+“I had a whopping 12 jumps when I got back to Asheville,” Smith laughs, “so the first question I asked when I went on to college was where I could skydive.”
+As it turned out, there was nothing in the Asheville area; the closest dropzone was the Charlotte Skydivers Club and that’s where Danny ended up jumping for many years.

 College led the young Danny directly into corporate America.
-He pressed a suit, tugged on a necktie and strode into a long-lived professional career as a banker for First Union National Bank.
+He pressed a suit, tugged on a necktie, and strode into a long-lived professional career as a banker for First Union National Bank.
 The suit, of course, disappeared on Friday afternoons, and the buttoned-up young banker headed out for flurries of weekend skydives.
-He managed his schedule to join the club on Tuesday afternoons, as well, which became a sacred tradition.
+He managed to rearrange his work schedule so he could join the club for Tuesday afternoon jumps which became a sacred tradition.

-In 1975, Danny's skydiving took on an additional dimension: performing.
-That spring, an Ohioan gentleman by the name of Paul McCowan approached Danny at the dropzone with a proposal.
-There were three regional amusement parks owned by the company he worked for--Kings Dominion, Kings Island and Charlotte's own Carowinds--that aimed to run regular air shows, supported by sponsorship by Firestone Tire and Rubber.
-The other two air shows were clicking along just fine, and he'd been tapped to continue the skydiving element of the program at Carowinds.
-(They already had acrobatic airplanes and a hot air balloon lined up.)
-McCowan had come looking for skydivers, and Danny's name was mentioned.
-Of course, Danny leapt at the opportunity.
-From 1975 to 1981, he served as was the captain of that Carowinds team, every single weekend.
+In 1975, Danny’s skydiving took on an additional dimension: performing.
+That spring, an Ohio gentleman by the name of Paul McCowan approached Danny at the dropzone with a proposal.
+The company he worked for owned three regional amusement parks: Kings Dominion, Kings Island and Charlotte’s own Carowinds.
+They were looking to run air shows on a regular basis which would be sponsored by Firestone Tire and Rubber.
+McCowan had been tapped to continue the skydiving element of the program at Carowinds and was look for skydivers.
+Someone had suggested that McCowan talk to Danny and Danny leapt at the opportunity.
+From 1975 to 1981, Danny served as the captain of that Carowinds team, every single weekend.

 Above: Practicing accuracy landing at the Charlotte Skydivers Club in 1980.

-The team was comprised of three members--just the right staffing to squeeze into a Cessna 182.
-(Luckily, by that point, Danny owned one.)
-The trio did a lot of shows outside of the park, advertising for Firestone and Carowinds with their canopy showmanship at places like the Charlotte Motor Speedway, Wilmington's annual Azalea Festival and lots of fairs.
+The team was comprised of three members – just the right staffing to squeeze into a Cessna 182 which, by that time, Danny happened to own.
+The trio did a lot of shows outside of the park; they advertised for Firestone and Carowinds with their canopy showmanship at places like the Charlotte Motor Speedway, Wilmington’s annual Azalea Festival and lots of fairs.

-The most memorable of these demos, for Danny, was the day they jumped the battleship.
+For Danny, the most memorable of these demos was the day they jumped the battleship.

-The idea popped up just after another demo, when the team landed in the grass right next to the docked USS North Carolina.
+The idea popped up after a demo when the team landed in the grass right next to the docked USS North Carolina.
 As they were bundling up their gear, the Firestone rep that was in the audience sidled up to Danny.

 Right: June 16, 1978.
 Landing on the USS Yorktown.

 When Danny first saw it, the only thing on the Chester airfield was an old glider operation.
-He and the club approached the airport commission, which gave the green light for skydiving, so the game was on.
+He and the club approached the airport commission which gave the green light for skydiving.
 Danny borrowed a Cessna 182, three parachutes and three radios from one of his mentors, the late, great Roger Nelson.
-"We still have that 182--which Roger eventually sold to me," Danny says.
-"That will be the last thing we ever sell."
+“We still have that 182, which Roger eventually sold to me,” Danny says.
+“That will be the last thing we ever sell.”